TodeaEngineering/.github/profile/README.md

 Three services, sequenced **assess → build → operate**:

-1. **Platform Readiness Review** — a 1–2 week fixed-fee assessment of an existing Kubernetes platform.
+1. **Platform Readiness Review**: a 1–2 week fixed-fee assessment of an existing Kubernetes platform.
 The report credits toward the next engagement if you continue.
-2. **Implementation Project** — a fixed-scope build priced from a published scope-unit schedule, with 30-day post-handover support.
+2. **Implementation Project**: a fixed-scope build priced from a published scope-unit schedule, with 30-day post-handover support.
-3. **Managed Platform** — a 12-month auto-renewing subscription with three support tiers (Essential, Professional, Enterprise) covering response times and named-engineer commitments.
+3. **Managed Platform**: a 12-month auto-renewing subscription with three support tiers (Essential, Professional, Enterprise) covering response times and named-engineer commitments.